 How Mindfulness and Secure Attachment co-create Health

 You might have heard the phrase “love is the glue” that holds us, the universe, etc. together.
 I’d like to make a case for mindfulness as a similar connecting agent.
-In thinking of the work I am passionate about offering at Counseling on Capitol Hill, I’ve discovered that the various offerings have a common theme.
+In thinking of the work I am passionate about offering at Renton Family Therapy, I’ve discovered that the various offerings have a common theme.
 What is it that couples counseling, Positive Discipline parent education, individual therapy, mindfulness coaching, and family therapy have in common?

 Each of these offerings are about relationships, with ourselves, partners, kids, spirituality, and community.
 All of these relationships or domains depend on capacity and resilience.
 When a child breaks a treasured dish, or tracks mud onto a newly cleaned floor, it takes resilience to remember our compassionate self.
 If we see the experience of what is happening as larger than our capacity to tolerate, we send ourselves into crisis mode.